dbak91/RdpOneClick/README.md

 - Use path mode
 - Have all rdps in the same directory
 - Fully setup one shortcut first and copy it multiple times
-- Edit only the rdp filename and if apptopriate any different clicks (some will likely remain the same).
+- Edit only the rdp filename and if appropriate any different clicks (some will likely remain the same).
--